 This is especially the case in main living spaces such as a kitchen or family room.

 c) There isn’t a lot of natural light in your room to enlighten the area.

 White ceiling paint is a good choice in a room that does not receive a lot of natural sunlight.
 This is because it will reflect more light into these dark areas.

 If you have white walls and a smooth and flat ceiling, consider using a softer color like sky blue, light peach, or pale yellow instead of white for a breezier feel.

 Benefits of Painting the Ceiling and Walls the Same Color

-Below, we will look at the perks of doing this in various room types:
+Below, we will first look at the perks of doing this in various room types:

-Choosing a darker paint color for your walls and ceilings in a smaller room will cover the room in richer color and make the space feel cozier and more intimate.
+Choosing a darker paint color for your walls and ceilings in a smaller room will cover the room in richer colors and make the space feel cozier and more intimate.